Attack on Pearl Harbor (video game): Release

-A single-player demo for Attack on Pearl Harbor was released on the game's website on 18 May 2007.
-CDV Software revealed that the demo received more than 175,000 downloads.
-The game was submitted for manufacturing on 5 July 2007, released on 30 July.
+Attack on Pearl Harbor was produced by Legendo Entertainment and co-developed with 3DIVISION and Arcade Moon, and was published by Ascaron worldwide and by CDV Software in North America.
+A single-player demo was released on the game's website on 18 May 2007; according to CDV Software, it received more than 175,000 downloads within two weeks.
+The game was submitted for manufacturing in the United States on 5 July 2007.
+It was released in the United Kingdom on 22 June, in North America on 6 August, and in Australia on 9 August; it became available on Steam on 20 August.
 The game's soundtrack was published on streaming platforms by Mad Villa Tunez on 30 November 2012.

 Reception

 Attack on Pearl Harbor received "mixed or average reviews", according to review aggregator Metacritic.
-Tristan Kalogeropoulos of PALGN wrote that the game offers "great 'arcadey' action and some incredibly fun aerial combat".
-In a retrospective piece about the game, John Walker of Rock, Paper, Shotgun praised the satisfaction of combat.
+Tristan Kalogeropoulos of PALGN wrote the game offers "great 'arcadey' action and some incredibly fun aerial combat".
+In a retrospective piece, John Walker of Rock Paper Shotgun praised the satisfaction of combat.
 Conversely, IGN's Charles Onyett concluded that the game "manage[s] to take something as interesting as World War II's air battle over the Pacific and turn it into something as repetitive as bouncing a tennis ball against a wall".